-- 1. Before using the kit, centrifuge the tubes briefly to bring down the contents trapped in the lid. - 2.
-If crystals have formed in the concentrated Wash Buffer, warm to room temperature and mix gently until the crystals have completely dissolved. - 3.
-Avoid foaming or bubbles when mixing or reconstituting components.
-Prepare the Standard dilutions within 15 min of use and discard any unused working standards.
-For each step in the procedure, total dispensing time for addition of reagents to the assay plate should not exceed 10 minutes. - 4.
-It is recommended measuring each standard and sample in duplicate or triplicate. - 5.
-Do not let the wells uncovered for extended periods between incubation.
+1. Before using the kit, centrifuge the tubes briefly to bring down the contents trapped in the lid.

+2. Wash buffer may crystallize and separate.
+If this happens warm to room temperature and mix gently until the crystals are completely dissolved.

+3. Avoid foaming or bubbles when mixing or reconstituting components.
+Prepare the Standard solutions within 15 min of starting the experiment.
+Please use the diluted Standard for a single assay procedure and discard after use.
+For each step in the procedure, total dispensing time for addition of reagents to the assay plate should not exceed 10 minutes.

+4. It is recommended measuring each standard and sample in duplicate or triplicate.

+5. Do not let the wells uncovered for extended periods between incubation.
 Once reagents are added to the wells, avoid letting the strips dry as this can inactivate the biological material on the plate.
-Incubation time and temperature must be controlled. - 6.
-Ensure plates are properly sealed or covered during incubation steps. - 7.
-Complete removal of all solutions and buffers during wash steps is necessary for accurate measurement readings. - 8.
-Do not reuse pipette tips and tubes to avoid cross contamination. - Do not vortex the standard during reconstitution, as this will destabilize the protein.
+Incubation time and temperature must be controlled.

+6. Ensure plates are properly sealed or covered during incubation steps.

+7. Complete removal of all solutions and buffers during wash steps is necessary for accurate measurement readings.

+8. Do not reuse pipette tips and tubes to avoid cross contamination.

+9. Do not vortex the standard during reconstitution, as this will destabilize the protein.
 Once your standard has been reconstituted, it should be used right away.
-We do not recommend reusing the reconstituted standard. - 10.
-The TMB Substrate solution is easily contaminated; work under sterile conditions when handling the TMB substrate solution.
+We do not recommend reusing the reconstituted standard.

+10. The TMB Substrate solution is easily contaminated; work under sterile conditions when handling the TMB substrate solution.
 TMB Substrate solution should also be protected from light.
 Unreacted substrate should be colorless or very light yellow in appearance.
 Aspirate the dosage needed with sterilized tips and do not dump the residual solution back into the vial.